0xZxh/TurnBasedGame/README.md

 - Characters maintain their own buffs which may stack and have durations.
 - Buffs/Debuffs can affect skill availability or alter stats such as EPS capacity.

+### Battle Framework

+- **BattleManager**: controls the overall flow including turns and win checks.
+- **Actor**: entity containing attributes, skills and a buff list.
+- **SkillSystem**: drives skill usage, parses configs and emits events.
+- **BuffSystem**: handles adding, refreshing and removing buffs with periodic effects.
+- **EventSystem**: central event bus used by passives and buffs.
+- **AI**: governs decision making for non-player units.
+- **DataLoader**: loads battle data from JSON or other formats.
+- **RecordManager**: optional recording and replay support for debugging.

 ### Configuration Examples